Piano Lessons FAQs

 - Parents without other children find it easiest to do errands or wait in the car (mostly because their children don’t like them to be in lessons with them).
 I have a nice studio with a couch, however, so if your child is fine with you being in the room, feel free to sit in on lessons.
 Very young children’s parents should always sit in.

 - If you have other children and would like to come in, please feel free!
 I have a family-friendly studio with a few toys and quiet activities by the couch.
 If it is cold outside, I wouldn’t want to be waiting in a car, entertaining 3 children while an older one took lessons!
 Some families just have a sibling play iPad or do homework on the studio couch.
-My youngest daughter is six (as of 2019) and often around and LOVES to play with student siblings.
+My youngest daughter is seven (as of 2020) and often around and LOVES to play with student siblings.
 We have a basement with lots of toys!
 BUT PLEASE, do not bring sick siblings in to play or even to just sit if coughing/mucusy/or feverish.
 And please do not bring any food inside except water.
 Stay with playing toddlers and please remind all kids not to venture into the upstairs part of the house.
-You are most welcome on the playset outside at your own risk.
+You are most welcome on the playset/yard outside at your own risk.
 Remember to have your kids help clean up a few minutes before the lesson is scheduled to end.

 Should I knock for my lesson?

 - Please do NOT knock for your lesson.
 Quietly walk in, take off your shoes (if you are a child), and wait on the couch until I’m finished with the previous student.
 This is a good time to wash hands if you came right from school or eating a snack!
 Or, you may wait on the patio.
 Many students feel uncomfortable walking right in.
 It actually disturbs the lesson right before you if you knock and make me get up to answer.